Stillat/blade-parser-typescript/formatter/README.md

 For example, if we had installed the `prettier-plugin-tailwindcss` plugin, we could update our `.prettierrc` file like so:

+> Starting with version 1.5, prettier plugins that modify class strings, such as `prettier-plugin-tailwindcss` can also be applied to strings contained within Blade directives and embedded PHP code.
+See the section "Class String Emulation" for more information.

 ```json
 {
     "tailwindConfig": "path/to/tailwind.config.js",